 Stephen Baxter (doctoral defense in Nov.
 2015; Staff Meteorologist, NOAA/CPC): Supersynoptic winter circulation variability in the Northern extratropics: Pentad evolution and mechanisms.
 AMS Graduate Fellowship 2010; CMNS Dean's Fellowship 2011; Eugene Rasmusson Graduate Fellowship 2013. |

-Rebecca Eager (2010; Scientist, Johns Hopkins APL): Seasonal and interannual variability of Arctic sea-ice: Thermodynamic processes.
+Rebecca Eager (prospectus defense in Fall 2015; Scientist, Johns Hopkins APL): Seasonal and interannual variability of Arctic sea-ice: Thermodynamic processes.

-Ryan Clark (2012; LT, US Coast Guard): Seasonal and interannual variability of Arctic sea-ice: Dynamical mechanisms.
+Ryan Clark (prospectus defense in Fall 2015; LT, US Coast Guard): Seasonal and interannual variability of Arctic sea-ice: Dynamical mechanisms.

 Doctoral Theses Advised (2007-Present; ALL)|